BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

 If the user would like to collect data and see 8 hour averages it is best to let the app run and collect the data automatically.

-This hourly update feature can be stopped with an option in the extended menu.
+This hourly update feature can be stopped with an option in the extended menu and settings.
-I plan to add a settings feature allowing the user to toggle the hourly update on or off.
 This would be useful for desktop use cases when the user just wants to check the weather and forecast occassionally throughout the day but is not looking to build a database of values.